Surveying Units and Terms

 - Chain - Unit of length usually understood to be Gunter's chain, but possibly variant by

 locale.
+A 100 foot chain is also sometimes used by American surveyors.
 See also Rathbone's chain.
 The name comes

 from the heavy metal chain of 100 links that was used by surveyors to measure property bounds.